 If you’re someone who needs to record the clearest vocals or samples on the go, you’d be better served by a portable voice recorder.
-This may sound like an investment, however, there is a selection of budget voice recorders available.
 Otherwise, if you just need a way of recording voices or other sounds on the spot, voice recording apps are your best friend.

 You’re not limited by your imagination, just by your storage space